Demi-urge/menace_sandbox/README.md

 - Central Menace orchestrator coordinating all stages and hierarchical oversight
 - Self improvement engine automatically runs the workflow on the Menace model when metrics degrade
 - Self-coding manager applies patches then deploys via the automation pipeline
+- Command-line interface for setup, retrieval and scaffolding (see [docs/cli.md](docs/cli.md)).
+Semantic search falls back to full-text search when needed and cached results expire after one hour.
+Scaffolding commands expose hooks for router registration and migrations.
 - Memory-aware GPT wrapper injects prior feedback and fixes into prompts when calling ChatGPT.
 Callers pass a module/action key so retrieved context and the resulting interaction are logged with standard tags via